Contact improvisation, performer, dance educator and author

 The images form a bridge into sensation and movement.
 Within minutes the room fills with a swirl of moving bodies.
 The dancers discover an ease—perhaps moving like they have never moved before…

-Since 1980, I have taught contact improvisation (CI) dance in thirty-three countries on six continents.
+Since 1980, I have performed and taught contact improvisation (CI) dance in thirty-two countries on six continents.
 Tracking and disseminating regional styles and developments, I have worked in universities, conservatories, local communities, and professional dance companies.
 Teaching in English and Spanish, I have worked with as many as twelve nationalities at a time.

 David Montee, the director of the theater department at the Interlochen Center for the Arts, says of my nine years of residencies with his drama students: